blueboxes/Akavache/README.md

 IObservable<IDictionary<string, T>> GetObjects<T>(IEnumerable<string> keys);

 /*
  * Save items to the store
+ * An absoluteExpiration of null sets to expiration to DateTime.MaxValue in SQLite implementation.
  */

 // Insert a single item